PaulaScholz/RegistryUWP/README.md

   <figcaption>RegistryUWP MainPage</figcaption>
 </figure>

-It has a method we will call a number of times through our globally-scoped static `MainPage.Current` reference, `NotifyUser`, which looks like this:
+`MainPage` has a method we will call a number of times through our globally-scoped static `MainPage.Current` reference, `NotifyUser` sends messages to the `MainPage` status area and looks like this:

 ```c#
         #region NotifyUser code